 Usually we want and expect the drives to be called the same from every computer.
 However, because some of these "names" are simply letters automatically generated by the system (e.g. on one computer it may appear as Public Server (A:) and on another computer as Public Server (X:), they can be different on each computer.
 Even though the directory title looks the same, and you can still see its contents (including the folder that was imported and not moved), the shortcut pointer is very exact and the path name must be identical to the settings that existed when the folder was imported and the sequence created.
 So, here's how this happens:

 - You import a folder that is located on your Public Server drive.
 It appears as A:/Public Server/Patient Pictures/Wilson.

-- To fix this issue, have your IT specialist verify that every computer is configured so the drives that are mapped to those computers have the same exact map name with the same preceeding letter.
+- To fix this issue, have your IT specialist verify that every computer is configured so the drives that are mapped to those computers have the same exact map name with the same preceding letter.

-Helpful Hints to Avoid the Black Screen
+Helpful Hints to Avoid "Image not available" Being Displayed

 Although there are a few nuances as to how and when imported pictures will still be displayed, the important lesson to be learned from this blog is that once a folder of pictures has been created and imported into BiteFX, it is best not to move it.
 Because patient pictures are valuable resources and it is understandable one may want to be very careful what is done with them, here are a few suggestions:

 - Don't try to import a folder containing a large number of pictures - you probably don't need an excessive number of pictures for a consult, and doing so not only requires the BiteFX software to create a large number of shortcuts and load numerous thumbnail images whenever you open the Picture panel, but it also consumes a lot of space in the Picture panel.